NSW Skilled Work Regional visa (subclass 491) requirements

 Important information about invitation rounds

-Invitation rounds occur ongoing throughout the financial year.
-There are no set dates, and rounds are not announced beforehand.
+• Timing: Invitation rounds occur throughout the financial year.
+There are no predetermined or publicly announced dates for invitation rounds.

 Participating RDA offices